 In this paper, we designed a rodent version of an exploration task similar to the human “Horizon Task” used in Wilson et al, 2014, in which rats explore under different time horizon conditions.
 The objective of our experiment is two-fold.
 The first objective was to address the limitations in reversal learning paradigms as mentioned above.
-Specifically, in our design, the three parameters: the exploit value, the explore value and the uncertainty are manipulated independently to resolve the confounds among choice, uncertainty and value in the RLP design.
+Specifically, in our design, the three parameters: the exploit value, the explore value and the uncertainty are manipulated independently to resolve the confounds among choice, uncertainty, and value in the RLP design.
 Consequently, using Bayesian modeling, we are able to separate directed exploration from random exploration in rodents.
 Furthermore, our rat version was designed in an open field maze where rats can make explore-exploit decisions by navigating, which is more ethologically naturalistic than using operant boxes.
 The second objective of the current study was to examine how rodents explore in different time horizon conditions.
 A similar version of the rodent exploration task was run in human subjects to directly compare, using the same behavioral measures, the similarities, and differences in horizon adaptive exploration between humans and rats.

 Methods